 - Use the discussion forums available to you on Courselink.
 It is possible that a classmate will know the solution and will be able to help you, and it will be useful to have classmates to collaborate with.
 Myself and a TA will be monitoring the boards to help answer questions in case a classmate is unable to jump in with a response first.
-Remember: It is GREAT practice to help and explain one concepts to one another! - Send me an email (mdemers@uoguelph.ca).
+Remember: It is GREAT practice to help and explain one concepts to one another!
+Up to one bonus mark applied to your course grade may be given, at a TA's/my discretion, for an especially polished/precise correct answer to another student's question. - Send me an email acceleration.
 If you do this, it would be extremely helpful for you to attach a picture of your work, so I can easily see where you might be stuck and be able to help you more quickly.
 I will always aim to respond within a day, and quicker whenever I can.

-3 ASSESSMENT
+3 Assessment